 Address: Ulitsa Mikhailovskaya, 2 | St Petersburg 191186, Russia | Phone: +7 812 240-01-80

-The Grand Hall of the St Petersburg Philharmonia houses 1500 patrons and is one of the best concert halls in Europe with first-class acoustics.
+The Grand Hall of the Shostakovich Academic Philharmonia houses 1500 patrons and is one of the best concert halls in Europe with first-class acoustics.
 The Small Hall also boasts perfect acoustics and seats 500.
-Two restaurants complete the venue, a café where you can enjoy a Tiramisu or Danish crumpet with fresh fruit or a cappuccino before the concert, or a restaurant which is open for lunch, dinner and evening meals.
-The interiors are lavish - ornate wall panelling, parquet flooring, white marble columns under crystal chandeliers.
+Two restaurants complete the venue, a café where you can enjoy a Tiramisu or Danish crumpet with fresh fruit or cappuccino before the concert, or a restaurant which is open for lunch, dinner and evening meals.
+The interiors are lavish - ornate wall paneling, parquet flooring, white marble columns under crystal chandeliers.
 Mobile phones must be checked into the cloakroom so that all can enjoy the music in peace.

 Address: Ligovsky Prospekt, 6 | St Petersburg 191036, Russia | Phone: +7 812 275-13-00

 The monolithic Oktyabrsky Grand Concert Hall was built in 1967 and has a nostalgic feel of Soviet governmental might.
 It was opened for the 50th anniversary of the Bolshevik revolution in 1917, hence its name, and underwent renovation in 2009.
 The building’s façade features a huge stained-glass window which relieves the stark geometrical silhouette.
 The concert hall hosts a variety of actors, rock musicians, and dance and ballet collectives.
 Famous yesteryear stars like Elton John, Dave Brubeck, Cliff Richard, Gina Lollobrigida, Duke Ellington, and other more modern names have performed here.